E. D. Hirsch: UVA and Hermeneutics

 Hirsch was hired to teach English at the University of Virginia in Charlottesville, Virginia in 1966.
 The next year, he published Validity in Interpretation (1967).
 This was his first book-length work on hermeneutics and theory of interpretation.
 However, it was not his first published work on the subject.
 He had previously published an article, "Objective Interpretation" (PMLA, 1960) and a review of the German edition of Hans-Georg Gadamer's Truth and Method (Review of Metaphysics, 1965).
 Both of these early pieces are reprinted as appendices in Validity in Interpretation.

 In Validity in Interpretation Hirsch defends what he calls "the sensible belief that a text means what its author meant."
 He argues that it is possible (at least in some cases) for readers to recover an author's intended meaning—and that readers should make this the goal of interpretation.
 Hirsch makes a distinction between the "meaning" of a text, which does not change over time, and the "significance" of the text, which does change over time.
 In addition, he argues that objectivity in interpretation is possible and that we can have objective knowledge in humanistic studies.

-In a review of important works on interpretation, Sherri Irvin gives the following summary of Validity in Interpretation: The seminal statement of actual intentionalism: Hirsch holds that ‘meaning is an affair of consciousness and not of physical signs or things’ (23), though he allows that linguistic convention constrains the meanings the author can intend for a particular utterance.
+In a review of important works on interpretation, Sherri Irvin gives the following summary of Validity in Interpretation: The seminal statement of actual intentionalism: Hirsch holds that 'meaning is an affair of consciousness and not of physical signs or things' (23), though he allows that linguistic convention constrains the meanings the author can intend for a particular utterance.
 He argues that the author's intention is necessary to fix meaning, since the application of conventions alone would typically leave a text wildly indeterminate.
 Hirsch's "intentionalist" and "objectivist" views on hermeneutics are close to those of the Italian jurist Emilio Betti.
 On the other hand, his views run largely contrary to the views of Martin Heidegger and his student Hans-Georg Gadamer as well as the views of W. K. Wimsatt and Monroe Beardsley on the "semantic autonomy" of works of literature, as expressed in "The Intentional Fallacy."

-Hirsch continued to publish on hermeneutics and the concept of authorial intent in the late 1960s and early 1970's, and many of his articles from this period are collected in his second book on hermeneutics, The Aims of Interpretation (1975).
+Hirsch continued to publish on hermeneutics and the concept of authorial intent in the late 1960s and early 1970s, and many of his articles from this period are collected in his second book on hermeneutics, The Aims of Interpretation (1975).

 Hirsch's views on hermeneutics have been widely cited—Google Scholar lists more than 4,400 citations for Validity in Interpretation—but they have also been widely criticized.